Cost of Attendance

 |Student Health Insurance2||$3,426|

 1 Nonresident fees and tuition are $56,537, which includes nonresident supplemental tuition of $12,245.
-All figures are subject to change without prior notice.
-For the most up-to-date information on fee and tuition amounts, please visit the Office of Budget & Institutional Analysis website .
+Actual tuition, fees and charges are subject to change by the Regents of the University of California and could be affected by increases or reductions in State funding, or other developments.
+For the most up-to-date information on fee and tuition amounts, please visit the Office of Budget & Institutional Analysis website.

 2 All students must have valid health insurance.
 All students are automatically enrolled in the Student Health Insurance Plan (SHIP) at an annual cost of $3,426.
 Students who have comparable insurance can apply for SHIP waiver that will reduce the cost of attendance by $3,426.
 Please visit http://shcs.ucdavis.edu/insurance for details.